- 1/2 cup Caribbean jerk seasoning

 - 18 fresh chicken wingettes (2 to 3 pounds)

 - 1 teaspoon ground ginger

-- Place jerk seasoning in a large resealable plastic bag; add chicken, a few pieces at a time, and shake to coat.
+- Coat grill rack with cooking spray before starting the grill.
+Place jerk seasoning in a large resealable plastic bag; add chicken wings, a few at a time, and shake to coat.
 In a small bowl, combine the barbecue sauce, brown sugar, mustard and ginger; set aside.

 "When I made these, I BBQ'd them, basted with the sauce and then sprinkled them with the jerk seasoning liberally.
 It was better than shaking them in the bag and also the seasoning wouldn't come off when you basted them with the sauce doing it my way...
 I used drumsticks and thighs.
 I also sprinkled a little garlic powder and mixed in a teaspoon of sesame oil and a teaspoon of chili paste for a little bit of heat in the basting sauce.
 They were delicious."